-Your computer must be capable of running Microsoft Windows 98/ME/NT/2000/XP.
+Your computer must be capable of running Microsoft Windows 98/ME/2000/XP or Windows Server 2003.
 An Internet connection is required.
 A Windows supported network card is required for a LAN connection.
 Approximately 2.5 MB of free disk space is necessary to install the software.
 Other versions of the DynIP Client are also available for several other operating systems.